Ferry from Mykonos to Athens (all ports)

 Tip: each ferry company has its own baggage allowance policy.
 We recommend that you don’t carry more than 50kg of luggage to avoid delays due to restricted space in the luggage area.

-High-speed ferries do not have cabins, but they have numbered seats.
+High-speed ferries to Athens from Mykonos do not have cabins, but they have numbered seats.
 There are cabins and numbered seats on standard ferries for a more comfortable trip.